Charity trustees and the trustees of charities

 - the members of a division or district committee

 - the leader and any assistant leader(s) of a unit.

-If a unit leader has general control and management of the administration of a unit (including the unit funds) and complies with Girlguiding procedures then she is in fact fulfilling her obligations as a charity trustee.
+If a unit leader has general control and management of the administration of a unit (including the unit funds) and complies with Girlguiding procedures then she's fulfilling her obligations as a charity trustee.

-Under the Charities Act 2011, anyone who has been made bankrupt or has entered into a formal arrangement with creditors may not act as a charity trustee until discharged, unless the Charity Commission grants a waiver.
+Under the Charities Act 2011, anyone who has been made bankrupt or has entered into composition or a formal arrangement with creditors can not act as a charity trustee until discharged, unless the Charity Commission grants a waiver.